 This course is designed as an overview of the math topics most often encountered in a technical environment.
 Practical examples of the math as it is used in the various technical fields are employed as much as possible.
-Topics covered include: a review of fractions and decimals, unit conversions, ratios and proportions, percentages, exponents and polynomials, graphing and geometric formulas.
-Prerequisite: MA090 (grade of C or higher) or Placement Exam (Offered in the fall, spring, and summer)
+Topics covered include: a review of fractions and decimals, unit conversions, ratios and proportions, percentages, exponents and polynomials, and solving and graphing linear equations.
+Prerequisite: MA090 (grade of C or higher) or Placement Exam.
+(Offered in the fall, spring, and summer)